SnowflurrySDK/Snowflurry.jl/README.md

 - Create: Build the circuit using quantum gates.

-- Transpile: Transpile the circuit to improve performance and make the circuit compatible with the quantum service.
+- Transpile: transform the circuit into an equivalent one, but with improved performance and ensuring compatibility with the chosen quantum service.

 - Execute: Run the compiled circuits on the specified quantum service.
 The quantum service could be a remote quantum hardware or a local simulator.